GuillaumeFalourd/copy-push-files/CONTRIBUTING.md

 ## Guidelines

-- Open one Pull Request for each new formula.
+- Open one Pull Request for each issue.

-- Implement new formulas using Github API with Python 3.

-- Update the formula README file with pictures and description in ENGLISH.
+- Use English for communication and implementation